kubeflow/pipelines/samples/contrib/pytorch-samples/README.md

 Cifar 10 HPO - [Pipeline-Cifar10-hpo.ipynb](Pipeline-Cifar10-hpo.ipynb)

-## Pytorch Distributed Training with Pytorch Job Operator
+## PyTorch Distributed Training with PyTorch Job Operator

 In this example, we deploy a pipeline to launch the distributed training of this BERT model file using the pytorch operator and deploy with torchserve using KFServing.